 How are consumers trained at Cancer Council NSW?

 The Cancer Council NSW ‘Consumers in Research’ training covers cancer research fundamentals, research methods, ethics and governance, and the role of consumers in research projects.
 Training is delivered via an online course (prerequisite) and a half-day face-to-face workshop which equips consumers to work with researchers in a consumer advisor role.
-If you currently have consumers involved in your research, or the research your institution conducts, that have not undertaken training, you may suggest that they complete the online consumer training course and register to attend the next face-to-face workshop, which will be held in September 2019.
+If you currently have consumers involved in your research, or the research your institution conducts, that have not undertaken training, you may suggest that they complete the online consumer training course and register to attend the next face-to-face workshop, which will be held on Friday, 20 September 2019.

 To be involved in assessing applications for Cancer Council funding, consumers must also attend ‘Consumer Review Panel’ training, which is specific to the Cancer Council NSW Consumer Review Form.
 Consumers can register to attend the next Consumer Review Panel training, which will be held in September 2020.